GabrielSamojlo/OffIt/README.md

 * The simple one is just annotating your API Interface without modifying rest of your codebase.

 * The second, more powerful, is using modified classes.
-In this scenario, changes in your code are necessarily.
+In this scenario, changes in your code are necessary.

 * The third one is additional method based on casting your original Call to MockableCall